 Last year I litigated a situation in which my client was served with an ex-parte order to pay his support through the court after his ex-wife filed an ex-parte affidavit claiming he had been more than five days late on two occasions.
 He hired me to overturn the order.
 This was one of those cases in which when support was mailed and received was disputed by the parties.
 However, my client had done something that was then unique in my experience: he had paid his support by having his bank debit his account and mail the support checks directly to his ex-wife.
 Thus he had a perfect record of when the support was mailed.
 And it was routinely mailed five days before the due date (which would be ten days before it triggered the ex-parte provision).

-It’s possible to prove when an obligee deposited a support check but it’s impossible to prove for an obligor to prove when the obligee received it.
+It’s possible to prove when an obligee deposited a support check but it’s impossible for an obligor to prove when the obligee received it.
 Here the ex-wife claimed she received the support late but my client, through his bank records, was able to prove that he mailed the support five days before it was due.
 The court found he wasn’t late making his support payments, rescinded the order requiring him to pay support through the court, and made the ex-wife reimburse him my fees and his court costs–including the 5% fees he paid before the order was rescinded.

 Now when I encounter disputes regarding the timeliness of support payments, my advice to obligors whose obligees won’t let them pay support through direct deposit is to have the bank issue the support check.
 One can’t control or prove when an opposing party receives support but if one can prove support was mailed five days before it was due, I doubt any court would find the obligor was late paying support.
 Having the bank mail the check completely undermines a vindictive obligee’s ability to force support through the court based on false allegations of late payment.